parsica-php/parsica/README.md

 ## Project status

+The code is well-tested and probably bug-free.
+It is suitable for complex parsing requirements, and could even be used to build a programming language.
+However, it might not be performant enough if you use it at a high scale.

 Regrettably, the maintainer of this library (@turanct) has passed away in December 2021 due to cancer.
-At the moment, there is no maintainer.
-If you'd like to contribute to this library, or if you wish to use this library for a project and need consulting, contact the original author Mathias Verraes mathias at verraes net.
+The original author @mathiasverraes is now the maintainer again, and is doing occasional minor updates.
+If you'd like to contribute to this library, or if you wish to use this library for a project and need consulting, contact Mathias via mathias at verraes net.
+PR and issues submissions may not be monitored.

 ## Development